vs4vijay/ParkingLotAPI/README.md

 ---

+## Assumptions
+- name of user is unique in a parking lot system

 ## Features
 - APIs the RESTful in nature, I tried to follow RESTful design as much as possible
 - Accomodated if user has multiple vehicles
+- Have stored metadata like created_at and updated_at

+## Future Enhancements
+- Can create OpenAPI Specs (or Swagger API Specs)
+- We can have a schedular
+- API result should be paginated
+- Input Validations
+- Can use TypeScript
+- CORS
+- Can use Depedency Injection / IoC
+- Use denormalized form to store vehicles inside user document, but we could have separate vehicles decuments as well

 ---